hyperjump-io/json-pointer/README.md

 const fooPointer = JsonPointer.append(JsonPointer.nil, "foo"); // "/foo"
 const fooBarPointer = JsonPointer.append(fooPointer, "bar"); // "/foo/bar"

-// Get value from pointer
+// Get a value from a pointer
 const getFooBar = JsonPointer.get(fooBarPointer);
 getFooBar(value); // 42

-// Set value from pointer
+// Set a value from a pointer
 // New value is returned without modifying the original const setFooBar = JsonPointer.set(fooBarPointer);
 setFooBar(value, 33); // { "foo": { "bar": 33 } }

-// Mutate value from pointer
+// Mutate a value from a pointer
 // The original value is changed and no value is returned const mutateFooBar = JsonPointer.mutate(fooBarPointer);
 mutateFooBar(value, 33); // { "foo": { "bar": 33 } }

+// Delete a value from a pointer
+// New value is returned without modifying the original const deleteFooBar = JsonPointer.unset(fooBarPointer);
+setFooBar(value); // { "foo": {} }
 ```

 Contributing